michaelhelvey/learning-kubernetes/README.md

 I'm going to add these topics to my "things to learn" list above and move on.

 > Once you have a running Kubernetes cluster, you can deploy your containerized applications on top of it.
 To do so, you create a Kubernetes Deployment configuration.
 The Deployment instructs Kubernetes how to create and update instances of your application.
 Once you've created a Deployment, the Kubernetes master schedules mentioned application instances onto individual Nodes in the cluster.

+## FAQ

+- Now that I have this great microservice architecture how do I route requests to mydomain.com to the cluster and how does that all work?

+Kubernetes handles its own internal DNS between services.
+Most services won't be connected to the outside internet at all.
+But you need one service as a frontend router which will handle "ingress" into your cluster.
+[Like so](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+In order for an ingress to work, you must have an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+This isn't anything fancy.
+It's basically a glorified nginx server, or something.
+Just a reverse-proxy server configured for kubernetes.
+One really good option is [traefik](https://github.com/containous/traefik).
+An ingress controller has a publically accessible IP address.
+You create an A record to that IP address with whoever manages your DNS records, and everything proceeds normally.

+Want to add load balancing?
+Tack a load balancer service onto your kubernetes cluster.
+Like on digital ocean: https://www.digitalocean.com/docs/kubernetes/how-to/add-load-balancers/.
+In this example, the digital ocean load balancer can automatically handle letsencrypt etc, and will have an IP address that you can point to with an A record.
+From what I understand, the load balancer would probably just point at your existing ingress.